LuisGustavoBR/linuxtips-linux-for-cloud-native/02 - Shell Survival/README.md

 This searches for matching files and deletes them.

-Be extremely careful with `-delete`.
+> **Warning:** Be extremely careful with `-delete`.
 The command does not ask for confirmation.
 If the search pattern is wrong, you can delete the wrong files.

 For this reason, it is usually safer to test the search first: